President & Founder | @rwnicholson_

 African American Affairs Director

-Kristina King is the African American Affairs Director of The Philos Project.
+Kristina King is the African American Affairs Director at The Philos Project.
 Originally from the San Francisco bay area in Northern California, she currently lives in Chicago.
 She pioneered the African American Outreach programs for the American Israel Public Affairs Committee (AIPAC), and the International Fellowhip of Christians and Jews (IFCJ).
 She studied at Duke University.
 Kristina is passionate about drawing connections between the cooperation of the Jewish and African American communities particularly during the civil rights movement and how this can inspire further cooperation today.

-Leadership Network Associate
+Leadership Network Associate Director

 WORK WITH US!

 Inspired by our mission?
 Eager to get involved in an even bigger way?
 Check out our open positions to see if there is a perfect fit for you on our team!